Updated July 10, 2023

 Financing activity is one of the important sources or an indicator of the company’s financial health.
 It serves as a criterion for the investors and the shareholders to analyze the company’s policy, its efficiency in managing long-term financing activities, and its overall sound financial health.

 So, suppose cash inflows exceed outflows from financing activities.
-In that case, the company is laying down a strategy for expansion and growth since an increase in cash inflow denotes increased business assets.
+In that case, the company is laying down a strategy for expansion and growth since increased cash inflow denotes increased business assets.

 On the other hand, if the cash outflow from financing activities exceeds cash inflow, it can indicate that the company is using funds from financing activities to improve its liquidity position; it also suggests its dividend policy.